zerolend/zerolend-one/test/README.md

 ## Running Certora Tests

-To run certora, you need to make sure that the `certora-cli` and `solc` is locally installed.
+To run certora, you need to make sure that the `certora-cli` and `solc` binaries are locally installed.
 To do that we recommend spinning up a `virtualenv` and running the following commands from the project root.

 ```
 virtualenv venv